raffaelfoidl/maDMP-evaluation/README.md

   <tr>
     <td>6 Data Management Responsibilities and Resources</td>
     <td>5</td>
-    <td>Clear info about creator, contributors and their roles.
+    <td>Clear information about creator, contributors and their roles.
 Costs (resources, equipment, staff expenses etc.) are also specified in the maDMP.</td>
   </tr>
 </tbody>
 <tfoot>